Dental Nursing CertHE

 - Build your team-working skills by studying alongside dental hygiene, dental therapy and undergraduate King’s College London Dental Institute students

-- Use some of the best facilities for dental students in the country, with treatment bays and simulation technology that includes our Phantom Head skill lab, a full radiography suite and an electronic patient records system
+- Use some of the best dental facilities for students in the country, with treatment bays and simulation technology that includes our Phantom Head skill lab, a full radiography suite and an electronic patient records system

 - Develop knowledge in a range of dental restorative and preventative procedures as well as the professional skills and behaviours that you need as a dental nurse